 Miami International Airport (MIA)

-4 Miles/10 minutes to Marlins Park (with tolls) 20 minutes (without tolls)
+4 Miles/10 minutes to loanDepot Park (with tolls) 20 minutes (without tolls)

 WHERE TO STAY?

-Hotels Near Marlins Park: all options below are within 10 miles of Marlins Park and require driving or public transportation.
+Hotels Near loanDepot Park: all options below are within 10 miles of loanDepot Park and require driving or public transportation.

-*The Roadway Inn is the closest motel to Marlins Park, just over a mile walk.
+*The Roadway Inn is the closest motel to loanDepot Park, just over a mile walk.
 It’s a cheap stay and convenient to the ballpark, but is not recommended by our staff.

 WHERE TO PARK?

-Marlins Park lies on the old grounds of the Orange Bowl, in the Little Havana district of Miami.
+loanDepot Park lies on the old grounds of the Orange Bowl, in the Little Havana district of Miami.
 Local fans can tell you horror stories about trying to find one of 3,000 parking spaces, intended for over 70,000 football fans.
 The Marlins seemed to have listened - somewhat.
 They have doubled the parking spaces for a ballpark seating 37,000 fans.
 With that being said, the only way to guarantee an onsite parking spot is to purchase your parking space ahead of time using the Marlins website.
 We anticipate most, if not all games, to sell out the on-site parking.
-For the 2016 season, on-site parking will range between $15-$50.
+For the 2018 season, on-site parking ranges between $20-$30.

 For off-site parking, there are over a dozen businesses/organizations around the ballpark that sell parking spots ranging from $8 to $33.
-Check out this link for a list.
 If you are in a last minute crunch, try to park on someone’s lawn!
 I know this sounds odd, but homes surrounding the ballpark will give up their driveways and lawns for fan parking.
 This option can be more expensive and fluctuates depending on the game.
 For a stress free option, try taking public transportation.
-The city of Miami offers eight bus routes that stop within walking distance of Marlins Park, several Metrorail and express shuttle services, Tri-Rail trains and even free trolley service.
+The city of Miami offers eight bus routes that stop within walking distance of loanDepot Park, several Metrorail and express shuttle services, Tri-Rail trains and even free trolley service.
 For a detailed description of these options including maps, check out the Marlins public transportation page.

 WHERE TO EAT?

 Marlins staff informed us that the commercial buildings surrounding the ballpark are intended to be used for retail and restaurants.
-However, for the 2016 season, there is only one restaurant within walking distance of Marlins Park that is Ballpark Chaser recommended. la Camaronera is roughly a 15 minute walk from the ballpark and is a nice option to grab a quick bite.
+While we wait for this new development, there are only two restaurants within walking distance of loanDepot Park that is Ballpark Chaser recommended. la Camaronera is roughly a 15 minute walk from the ballpark and is a nice option to grab a quick bite.
 Don't expect a full-service restaurant; you order at the counter and eat standing up.
 However, you can expect some incredible seafood ranging from fried lobster sandwiches to shrimp tacos.
 Our favorites include the fried calamari for a starter, shrimp or snapper sandwich for the main course along with a side of yellow rice.
 Who are we kidding?
 It’s all so good, just order your favorite type of fish.

 Ballpark Chasers Favorite Bar- Batting Cage Sports Bar